Introduction

 The Government has made it a mandatory requirement for certain development to achieve a minimum of 10% BNG through the Environment Act 2021.

-The purpose of this Technical Advice Note (TAN) is to provide interim guidance for planning applicants and decision-makers on how BNG will be achieved in Brighton & Hove in accordance with the policy requirements of City Plan Parts 1 and 2, prior to BNG becoming a mandatory requirement.
+The purpose of this Technical Advice Note (TAN) is to guide planning applicants and decision-makers on how BNG will be achieved in Brighton & Hove to meet the mandatory requirement, as well as the policy requirements of City Plan Parts 1 and 2.

 This TAN explains: